Beyond Hard Writes and Rigid Preservation: Soft Recursive Least-Squares for Lifelong LLM Editing: Related Work

 Alternatively, one can attempt to preserve greater amounts of existing knowledge by restricting updates to a feasible subspace so that performance on a \emph{designated preservation set} (e.g., an anchor/background mapping) remains unchanged.
 This can be expressed as

-This leads to a \emph{soft} update to fit the model parameters to satisfy the preservation constraints.
-In \textsc{AlphaEdit}~\citep{fang2410alphaedit}, $\mK_{\mathrm{pres},t}$ is typically fixed to a chosen anchor/background set, preserving only what is explicitly constrained. \textsc{LangEdit}~\citep{sun-etal-2025-mitigating-negative} retains the same principle but updates multilingual preservation statistics online, so that $\mK_{\mathrm{pres},t}$ (and the induced projector) evolves over time.
+This leads to a soft fit to the new edits under a hard preservation constraint.
+In \textsc{AlphaEdit}~\citep{fang2410alphaedit}, $\mK_{\mathrm{pres},t}$ is typically fixed to a chosen anchor/background set, preserving only what is explicitly constrained. \textsc{LangEdit}~\citep{sun-etal-2025-mitigating-negative} retains the same principle but updates multilingual preservation statistics online, so that $\mK_{\mathrm{pres},t}$ and the induced projector evolve over time.

 \paragraph{Moving to Longer Edit Streams.} When only a single batch of edits needs to be applied, existing editing methods have shown strong performance.
-However, such settings are not fully representative of the real-world use cases of LLMs.
-Models often exist in environments where they are ideally deployed for significant periods of time, where the number of edits that need to be applied repeatedly is large.
-In such longer edit streams, existing methods can suffer for a multitude of reasons: hard satisfaction of each batch can induce growing interference between the incoming edits and prior knowledge, leading to retroactive forgetting and degradation in out-of-scope performance, while attempting to preserve too much prior knowledge can lead to insufficient learning of new associations.
+However, such settings are not fully representative of real-world LLM use cases.
+Models often exist in environments where they are deployed for long periods of time and where the number of required edits can grow continuously.
+In such longer edit streams, existing methods can suffer for several reasons: hard satisfaction of each batch can induce growing interference between incoming edits and prior knowledge, leading to retroactive forgetting and degradation in out-of-scope performance, while attempting to preserve too much prior knowledge can lead to insufficient learning of new associations.

 \paragraph{Soft Updates with Preservation.} MEMIT~\citep{meng2022mass} uses a soft LS objective over a batch of past and new associations, but is not formulated as a long-stream sequential objective.
 To address the long-edit stream setting, we enforce \textit{soft} adherence and preservation within a quadratic objective that encompasses both hard regimes as limiting cases.